 - Prepare for further COVID stimulus funds.
 In the months and years to come, there will be grants and loans to revitalize the failing infrastructure.
 Prepare now by making your energy and infrastructure projects “shovel ready”: those that are ready, waiting, and most attractive will earn much of that funding.

-- Move quickly to meet the requirements of Washington’s new Clean Buildings Act.
+- Move quickly to meet the requirements of Washington’s new Clean Buildings Standard.
 Its Early Adoption Incentive program will reward those ready to implement energy efficiency upgrades.
 Those that sit by and wait will be assessed penalties.

 - Look for incentives from your utility and state energy grant opportunities.